BrianAronson/birankr/birankpy/README.md

 The edgelist should be represented by a dataframe.
-The dataframe eeds at least two columns for the top nodes and bottom nodes.
+The dataframe needs at least two columns for the top nodes and bottom nodes.
 An optional column can carry the edge weight.
 You need to specify the columns in the method parameters.

 ```python